pve-loong64-port/proxmox-backup/docs/user-management.rst

 Similarly, the ``user delete-token`` subcommand can be used to delete a token again.

+..
+WARNING:: Direct/manual edits to ``token.shadow`` may take up to 60 seconds (or
+   longer in edge cases) to take effect due to caching.
+Restart services for immediate effect of manual edits.

 Newly generated API tokens don't have any permissions.
 Please read the next section to learn how to set access permissions.